-The Mayor and City Council are actively planning and in partnership with the Los Angeles County Department of Public Health as well as other Federal and State officials on the establishment of a Medical Point of Dispensing (MPOD) for the COVID vaccine.
-Current planning targets the utilization of the Community Center as a central hub site for dispensing of the Moderna vaccine for three to six months beginning as early as February.
+The City, in partnership with the Los Angeles County Department of Public Health, has established the Community Center as a Medical Point of Dispensing (MPOD) for the COVID vaccine.
 The City is actively seeking to be selected as one of the County's sites.
-Vaccines will likely start with the Phase 1B population and continue forward with successive phases until it is open to the general public.

-The biggest limitation in additional vaccine sites being designated it the limited supply of vaccines produced by Pfizer-BioNTech and Moderna, respectively.
+The biggest limitation to having this site designated is the limited supply of vaccines produced by Pfizer-BioNTech and Moderna, respectively.
 There are two additional potential Pharmaceutical companies that are close to having vaccines approved for emergency use.